Showing posts with label Miscellaneous. Show all posts

 Dispatch #444: That's All Folks

-I hope all those who visited Dispatches from Aldeburgh have enjoyed their time hereit's been fun for me, too.
-Of the 400-plus items I posted to this blog from 2020 to 2024, I'm leaving up only the most popular.
+I hope all those who visited this blog, Dispatches from Aldeburgh, have enjoyed their time hereit's been fun for me, too.
+Of the 400-plus items I posted here from 2020 to 2024, I'm leaving up the most popular.

 © 2024 SummitCityScribe